 The fiscal 2017 capital gains tax collections threshold had been determined to be approximately \$1.128 billion.
 The fiscal 2017 budget included language requiring the Comptroller to transfer all capital gains tax collections above \$1.278 billion to the Stabilization Fund in fiscal 2017.
 On July 21, 2017, the Department of Revenue certified that fiscal 2017 tax revenues collected from capital gains income were \$1.19 billion, therefore resulting in no transfer of capital gains tax revenues to the Stabilization Fund in fiscal 2017 under this provision.
-On December 28, 2016, the Department of Revenue certified that the fiscal 2018 capital gains tax collections threshold is approximately \$1.169 billion.
+On November 30, 2017, the Department of Revenue certified that fiscal 2017 tax revenues collected from capital gains income were \$1.185 billion.
+On October 27, 2017, the Department of Revenue certified that tax revenues estimated to have been collected during the first period of fiscal 2018 (July 1, 2017 through September 30, 2017) from capital gains income were \$179.1 million.